Waterfront Action Logo

 Tracking the Project

-The City of Oakland hosts a webpage listing steps related to CEQA Review, EIR Scoping, Draft EIR Report preparation, and public outreach.
+The City of Oakland hosts an Oak to Ninth webpage listing steps related to CEQA Review, EIR Scoping, Draft EIR Report preparation, and public outreach.

 top^